losizm/scamper/README.md

 config.secure(new File("/path/to/private.key"), new File("/path/to/public.cert"))
 ```

-Or, if you have them tucked away in a key store, you can supply the location.
+Or, if you have them tucked away in a key store, you can supply the key store
+location.

 ```scala
 // Supply location, password, and store type (i.e., JKS, JCEKS, PCKS12)